 Unfortunately, the most comfortable mattresses (like most of those made with memory foam) have a tendency to sleep hot.
 If you find yourself waking up sweaty in the middle of the night, you are not just losing sleep.
 You are also creating the perfect conditions for mold and mildew in your sleep environment.

 Take a good hard look at your mattress and bedding with temperature in mind.
 Look for thinner, more breathable sheets and blankets.
 Be sure to clean your bedding at least once every two weeks.
 Then talk to your doctor about sleep solutions that will help you beat the heat at night.
-One solution is to use a BioPosture mattress covered with Celliant, a technology which regulates your body temperature while recycling it as infrared energy to enhance sleep efficiency.
+One solution is to use a BioPosture mattress covered with Celliant, a patented technology which regulates your body temperature while recycling your naturally-emitted energy as far infrared light to enhance sleep efficiency.